EimearCunningham/dulwich-interiors/README.md

 ```
 - Go to s3 and create a folder called 'Media'.
 Upload product images to this file.
 Make sure to select to 'Grant public read access to these objects' before selecting to upload

 # Credits
+## Media
+- All images used throughout the site are taken from [Pexels](https://www.pexels.com/)
 ## Code
+- Project idea based on Code Institutes Boutique Ado mini project
+- Blog app based on this tutorial: https://djangocentral.com/building-a-blog-application-with-django/
+- Code for main page carousel from Bootstrap example: https://getbootstrap.com/docs/5.0/examples/carousel/
+## Acknowledgements

 **This site is for educational purposes only**